utrustdev/xMoney-Crypto-for-WooCommerce/README.md

-# UTRUST for WooCommerce
+# Utrust for WooCommerce

-Take cryptocurrency payments on your store using UTRUST.
+Take cryptocurrency payments on your store using Utrust.

 **Demo Store:** https://woocommerce.store.utrust.com/

 ## Description

-Accept Bitcoin, Ethereum, UTRUST Token and other cryptocurrencies directly on your store with the UTRUST payment gateway for WooCommerce.
+Accept Bitcoin, Ethereum, Utrust Token and other cryptocurrencies directly on your store with the Utrust payment gateway for WooCommerce.
-UTRUST is cryptocurrency agnostic and provides fiat settlements.
+Utrust is cryptocurrency agnostic and provides fiat settlements.

 ### Take Crypto Currency payments safely directly on your store

-The UTRUST plugin extends WooCommerce allowing you to take cryptocurrency payments directly on your store via UTRUST’s API.
+The Utrust plugin extends WooCommerce allowing you to take cryptocurrency payments directly on your store via Utrust’s API.

-### Why choose UTRUST?
+### Why choose Utrust?

-UTRUST has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money!
-Your earnings are on your UTRUST account for withdrawal.
+Utrust has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money!
+Your earnings are on your Utrust account for withdrawal.

 ## Requirements

-* UTRUST Merchant account
+* Utrust Merchant account
 * Online store in Wordpress with WooCommerce plugin

 ## Installation and Updates